OpenVidu/openvidu-loadtest/README.md

 #### 2. Configure Loadtest Controller

-Running the following command **under project root directory** you will be able to edit the [`load-test/src/main/resources/application.properties`](loadtest-controller/src/main/resources/application.properties) which contains a list of configuration parameters that you will can customize.
+Running the following command **under project root directory** you will be able to edit the [`load-test/src/main/resources/application.properties`](loadtest-controller/src/main/resources/application.properties) which contains a list of configuration parameters that you can customize.

 ```bash
 nano loadtest-controller/src/main/resources/application.properties